Synapses speeches

 A script is above all a form of writing, a language.
 There’s no point to it unless it’s shared so that other people can take it up and improve it.
 But it’s a tricky position.
 We all remember the madness of the computer programmer in Tron whose all-powerfulness makes him think he’s the master of the universe and that he knows everything about everything.
 Luckily, the mathematicians we’ve worked with are protected against this kind of positivist mysticism.

-Shape Optimisation / François Jouve
+____________________________________________________________Shape Optimisation / François Jouve

 .